 By operation of law, such convictions trigger a total loss of driving privileges for a first offense DUI for six months, or 180 days.
 This DUI law is not fair, at all.
 See the next paragraph about a 2nd DUI in Georgia, if drugs are involved.

-A 2nd DUI in GA, if convicted of driving under the influence of drugs.
-No difference exists between prescribed medications, contraband, over-the-counter, synthetic, cannabis, or other illegal substances (other than alcohol).
+A 2nd DUI in GA, if convicted of driving under the influence of drugs, brings a lengthy license suspension of three years.
+No difference exists between prescribed medications, contraband, over-the-counter medicine, cannabis, synthetic compounds created in a lab, or other illegal substances (other than alcohol).
 This harsh total loss of driving privileges is for three years.

 Georgia DDS will receive the notice of conviction from any Georgia court.
 Other state DMV offices will (upon seeing the DUI in GA) update their computers to show that a DUI suspension is in place in the Peach State.
 Then, that driver will also be suspended in his or her state.